All Episodes

 Manufacturing typically offers more generous benefits, accounts for less than 9% of payrolls today, down from 19% in 1982.

-Back then the UAW persuaded the big three auto companies to pay up to 95% of the gap between a laid-off workers' unemployment benefits and what he or she made on the job.
+Back then, the UAW persuaded the big three auto companies to pay up to 95% of the gap between a laid-off worker's unemployment benefits and what he or she made on the job.

 But since the decline of the size and influence of unions, it's surreal.

-It's at University of Illinois professor Michael Leroy who studies unions.
+That would be inconceivable today, said University of Illinois professor Michael Leroy, who studies unions.

-Yeah, just give another year or so.
+Yeah, just give another year or so, and they'll have that fixed.

 Just like we had in the Carter years, we are long past the time where we need a misery index.